 Why coups matter to business

-In the worst case, a coup or attempted coup can unleash violence across a country.
+In the worst case, a coup or coup attempt can unleash violence across a country.

 In DR Congo, for example, any military challenge to the executive would risk upsetting the country’s ethnic power balance and provoke unrest in at least some areas.
 Indeed, a coup would raise the risk of resurgent secessionism in the mineral-rich province of Katanga, threatening the stability of copper and cobalt supply chains.